NomadBBY/RTU_Artificial_Intelligence_1_Game_Task/README.md

 # Multiplication Game

-This is a simple text-based game where the player chooses a number and then multiplies it by either 2 or 3.
-The game continues until a player reaches a total score of 1000 or more.
-Players take turns multiplying the number and adding it to their score.
-The player with the highest score at the end wins.
+This is a simple game implemented using the Pygame library.
+In this game, players are presented with a graphical user interface (GUI) where they can select a starting number.
+They then take turns multiplying the current number by either 2 or 3.
+The game continues until one of the players reaches a total score of 1000 or more.
+Each player's score is updated based on the result of their multiplication.
+The player with the highest score when the total reaches or exceeds 1000 is declared the winner.

 ![image](https://github.com/NomadBBY/RTU_Artificial_Intelligence_1_Game_Task/assets/89861525/797eb738-c0b1-47b3-94bb-3174583ff058)
 ![image](https://github.com/NomadBBY/RTU_Artificial_Intelligence_1_Game_Task/assets/89861525/f01f667f-c29f-4ec4-b588-d3b784e509d6)